cedvdb/flutter_app_exceptions/README.md

 # app_exceptions

-A dart exception with common exceptions found in a frontend application
+A dart library with common exceptions found in a frontend application

 ```dart
     expect(ex.AppException('', ''), isA<Exception>());